pkgw/worklog-tools/README.md

 ### CITESTATS {subtemplate-name}

 Inserts a snippet of text with citation statistics following a sub-template.
-The sub-template is searched for first in the path `templates/{template-name}`, then in `{toolsdir}/templates/{template-name}`, where `{toolsdir}` is the directory containing the [wltool](wltool) script.
+The sub-template is searched for first at the file name `templates/{template-name}`, then at `{toolsdir}/templates/{template-name}`, where `{toolsdir}` is the directory containing the [wltool](wltool) script.
 We provide a default version called [templates/citestats.frag.txt](templates/citestats.frag.txt).

-That sub-template resembles a `FRAGMENT` directive in that it should contain pipe-delimited field names that will be substituted with computed values.
+That sub-template resembles a [FORMAT](#format-template-text-) directive in that it should contain pipe-delimited field names that will be substituted with computed values.
 Possible fields are:

 * `day` — the numerical day of the month of the median date when citations were updated.